Migraines aren’t your typical headaches.

 Massage therapy works best when:

-Avoid massages during an active attack if the pain is intense—it might feel too stimulating.
+Avoid massages during an active migraine headache if the pain is intense; it might feel too stimulating.

-Instead, schedule regular sessions to reduce the frequency and severity of future migraines.
+Instead, schedule regular sessions to reduce the frequency of migraines and migraine intensity.

 Home Techniques: DIY Massage Tips